What is Federal Work-Study?

 - The Federal Work-Study (FWS) program is a federally-funded work program that allows Ventura College students who have received a Federal Work-Study award from the Financial Aid Office to earn money through a part-time job during the academic year.

-- The Federal Work-Study (FWS) pays 100% of the students' earned income.
+- The Federal Work-Study (FWS) award pays 100% of the student's earned income.

-If you want to hire please compete this form and forward to the Financial Aid Office in person or via mail/fax
+If you are interested in hiring a Federal Work-Study student, please compete this form and forward to the Financial Aid Office in person or via mail/fax.

 Student Eligibility Requirements